zopefoundation/zc.metarecipe/src/zc/metarecipe/README.txt

 The idea here is that the meta recipe allows us to specify the minimal information necessary.
 A meta-recipe often automates policies and assumptions that are application and organization dependent.
-The example above assumes, for exampe, that we want to pack on Saturdays to to 3 days in the past.
+The example above assumes, for example, assumes that we want to pack to 3 days in the past on Saturdays.

 So now, let's see the meta recipe that automates this::